Neui/gtg/README.md

     sudo apt install python3-cheetah pdftk-java pdfjam texlive-latex-base

+If you're using pip directly (such when using virtualenv), you can install the python part:

+   pip install -r requirements.plugins.txt

 ### Running the beast

 In order to run the developer/git version of GTG, you need to launch the `debug.sh` script.
 There is a shortcut to it in the root directory where you downloaded the code, that you can execute simply with this command: